JRitzenhoff/wahoo_control/doc/Rust-Notes.md

 Dereferencing is converting that pointer to a struct again (so a dereference requires that the struct implements "Copy") to memcopy it's original binary to the new variable.

 More explained here: https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html

+## Unwrap
+Handles a `Result<, Error>` and either gets the value or panics.

+This should only be used when a value is expected to work... i.e. `let addr: IPAddress = "127.0.0.1".parse().unwrap()`

+The address is known to work, so there should not be any risk of the program crashing.

+## ?
+Referred to as the `Try` operator.
+Does the same thing as `unwrap()`